typedb/typedb-docs/_09-query/02-get-query.md

 </div>

-This query returns all instances of type `person` ordered by their `age`.
+This query returns all instances of the `person` (entity) type ordered by their `age`.

 <div class="galert">
 [Important]
 Placing `order by` before and after the `limit` makes a big difference. `order by` followed by `limit` results in a global ordering of the instances, whereas `limit` coming before `order by` returns the ordered arbitrary number of instances.
 </div>

-## Offsetting Results
+## Offset the Answers
-Often used in conjunction with `limit`, we use the `offset` keyword followed by the number we would like the results to be offset by.
-This is commonly used to return a desired range of the results.
+Often used in conjunction with `limit`, we use the `offset` keyword followed by the number we would like the answers to be offset by.
+This is commonly used to return a desired range of the answers.

 <div class="gtabs dark" data-parse-to-html="true">